ashwiniyer176/DSA_Practice_Repo/README.md

 # DSA_Practice_Repo
 Repository for my practice code on DSA (Python) and various other resources

 You can use the Data Structures folder to understand how I have implemented various Data Structures in Python.
 I have tried my best to keep the implementation as dynamic and versatile as possible.
+The codes use OOP Concepts and each element/node/vertex of a data sructure is a class object.

 Python is my main programming language, and this repo contains my code on various beginner as well as advanced Data Structures:
 1. Arrays